4.1 Into Action: Group Activities

 Markers or Watercolours

 A simple activity that uses artistic expression and creativity to help bring one’s focus to the breath.

 Once the activity is complete, gather in a circle and have each student present their drawing to the group.
-Begin the conversation with the following prompt:
+Begin the conversation using the suggested dialogue prompt:

 What surprised you about your drawing?